Introduction

 units metal

 This line sets the units for the simulation to metal units.
-This is a common choice for simulations of metals, and the full list of units can be found in the LAMMPS documentation.
-For our purposes, we can emphasize this choice by noting that the units for length are Å, the units for energy are eV, and the units for time are ps.
+This is a common choice for metal simulations.
+The full list of units can be found in the LAMMPS documentation.
+For our purposes: length is in Å, energy in eV, and time in ps.

 Dimension and Boundary Conditions